 Each summer, the Center offers a fun and inspiring ten-day residential program for incoming freshmen.
 We gather a group of thoughtful, mature, and open-minded students who are willing to be stretched beyond their individual comfort zones.
 Guided by experienced Furman teachers and mentors and stimulated by new friends of different backgrounds, participants will learn to be more appreciative of their own “life stories” as they discover that discernment of personal vocation yields authentic and unique human beings.
 Click here to learn more about Summer Connections and to apply.

 During spring break each year, the Center leads a group of students on a study away service-learning program.
 This program has an emphasis on vocational exploration in three aspects: faith and social action, social and economic justice, and international humanitarian efforts.
 Not only are global perspectives enlightened, but many students return to campus and the community more attuned to local economic injustices and struggles and seek ways to connect with programs, projects, and organizations that work to solve these problems.
-In past years, groups have traveled to Cuba; Cuernavaca, Mexico (Center for Intercultural Dialogue on Development); and New York City.
+In past years, groups have traveled to Cuba; Cuernavaca, Mexico (Center for Intercultural Dialogue on Development); New York City; and Northern Ireland.
 Click here to learn more about the FOCUS Program.

 Each semester, students are invited to a dinner conversation.
 Two members of the faculty share their vocational story and students are allowed to ask questions and dialogue with the participants.
 This event is free (dinner provided) for students and faculty/staff guests.
 Space is limited, so register today for the next Conversations!
 Click here to learn more about Conversations.

 A year-long partner dialogue with a faculty member at Furman.
 Students are awarded mini-grants for this program each year.
 Click here to learn more about our Partners program for students.